dahliasan/gpt3-summariser-extension/README.md

 Free to use!

-🫡 If you find this extension helpful please consider donating $1.
+🫡 If you find this extension helpful please consider buying me a cuppa!
 It'll go a long way to keeping this free for as long as possible! https://www.buymeacoffee.com/dahliasan

 ### How to install